-Learn the secret of how to grill the best burgers.
-An excellent burger and it is oh so easy if you know the secrets.
+Learn the secrets of how to grill an excellent burger and be a grill master.
+It is oh so easy if you know the secrets.
 Great burgers can be yours.

 The Grill.
 As hot as you can.
 You may again skip the rest of this paragraph.
 You are cooking a relatively thin patty of meat rapidly, so direct high heat is correct.
 While my very hot Weber runs 650 degrees plus surface temperature and you might “only” get 550 the results will be about the same.
 Some gurus suggest you must use charcoal.
 If true, I can’t grill a burger since I don’t have a charcoal grill.
 Use what you have.
 Just get it very hot, cleaned and oiled.